-the retention period of personal data and the criteria for determining it;
+the retention period of personal data and the criteria for determining it.

-The Merchant declares that it will process personal data in accordance with good morals and will act in a manner that does not contradict or circumvent the Regulation or other generally binding legislation.
+The Merchant declares that personal data will be processed in accordance with good morals and will act in a manner that does not contradict or circumvent the Regulation or other generally binding legislation.

-The merchant in accordance with the Regulation provides the buyer whose data it processes the following information:
+The Merchant in accordance with the Regulation provides the Buyer whose data it processes the following information: